This is an Inexpensive CNC Platform¶

 All components are easily sourced, or you can buy the parts from this site.
 Here is a price breakdown.

-- The Bundle has all the hardware, electronics, and control board, everything except the conduit/rails which are cheaper to source locally than to ship – $353 + shipping if international.
+- The Bundle has all the hardware, electronics, and Jackpot CNC Control board $301 + shipping if international.

 - Plastic parts, filament, less than 2 spools ≈$35 if you own a 3D printer.
 If not, buy the printed parts from here for $165.

 - Tool.
-Either a Dewalt, import spindle or an extruder (3D Printer) $63, or anything else you might want to bolt on, laser, drag knife, foam cutting needle (awesome), etc.
+Either a Kobalt, Makita, Dewalt, import spindle ~$99, or anything else you might want to bolt on, laser, drag knife, foam cutting needle (awesome), etc.

-I would like to drive that price home one more time.
-You can have a CNC router for all sorts of work (here, or the full sheet versionhere all the way up to aluminum milling and plasma cutting steel for under $600).
-That is all you need to spend, throw in a few endmills and you are still under $620.
+Let’s drive that price home one more time.
+You can have a CNC router for all sorts of work Users project Gallery, Laser cutting and etching, yes aluminum milling is possible, even making it a plasma cutter, for under $580.
+That is all you need to spend, throw in a few endmills and you are still under $600.
 There is no other machine more versatile than the Mostly Printed CNC at any price point.

 Not easy to make a specs page when it can have almost any specs you want.
 The idea behind this is to be extremely adaptable, easy to self source, and inexpensive.
 Why buy a single use machine when you can have one that does it all for less than the cost of any single function machine.
 No proprietary hardware or software, build it any size and shape you want (more on this later), buy it from this site or source it all yourself, helpful forums, low cost, and capable.
 What more could you ask for?